Ph.D. Researcher (alumni)

 - Ph.D.
 Music Technology – McGill University, 2021

 BFA Contemporary Music Performance and Composition – College of Santa Fe (United States), 2003

 MFA Intermedia – University of Maine (United States), 2015

 - Sullivan, J., Tibbitts, A., Gatinet, B., Wanderley, M. M. (2018).
 Gestural Control of Augmented Instrumental Performance: A Case Study of the Concert Harp.
-Genoa, Italy, Proceedings of the 5th International Conference on Movement and Computing - MOCO '18.
+In Proceedings of the 5th International Conference on Movement and Computing - MOCO '18.
+Genoa, Italy.

 - Sullivan, J., Wanderley, M. M. (2018).
 Stability, Reliability, Compatibility: Reviewing 40 Years of DMI Design.
 In Proceedings of the Sound and Music Computing Conference.
 Limassol, Cyprus.

 - Bhagwati, S., Wanderley, M. M., Sullivan, J., Giordano, M. (2016).
 Musicking the Body Electric: The “Body:Suit:Score” as a polyvalent score interface for situational scores.
 In Proceedings of the 2nd International Conference on Technologies for Music Notation and Representation.